ONSgeo/sdg-11-3-1/README.md

 ## Methodology

-1. popualtion data read in. renames them to all ages and then the year.
-These means the tyear references are kept when joined to a larger data frame. other unnecessary columns are dropped and the geography is set as the index to allow for concatanations that join byu the index and the geogrpahies are merged.
+1. Data pertaining to population for time periods 1, 2 and 3 are read in.
+The columns of interest (containing total population of all ages) in each dataframe are renamed to include the sampling year and the index is set the the geography code.
+The columns of interest are taken as series' and concatenated to a dataframe.
+This resultant dataframe contains population counts for geographies for each of the three time periods sampled.

-2. popualtion growth rate is calcualted for each geogrpahy between the first time period, and the dame ofr the second time period.
-The results are then concatenated into a new data frame of the growth raes.
+2. Population growth rate for each geography is calculated between time periods 1 and 2 and 2 and 3 by ((ln recent pop - ln past pop) / n of years) in a columnwise fashion.
+The results for each geography are stored as series' and concatenated into a dataframe of population growth rates.

-3. Dataframes are come in. if they need to be filtered this can be specified.
-If you don't need to filter, ir=e you have all manamde areas alreayd selected in the dataframe, there is no need ot filter. for each of the years.
-The filtered fro=ames are combined into one land, joined on the indexes (geogrpahy).
-This allows for columnwise calculation of land consumption rate.

-4. The land consumption rates are calcualted columnwise, and concatenated into their own series. these are concatenated.
-They need to be the same type to be concatenated.
-The combined land and land consumtion rates are then combined into a dataframe.

-5. The name of geogrpahies is added back in for clarity.
+3. Population numbers and population growth rates for each geography are combined into a comprehsive dataframe of population data required for each sampled time period.

+4. Data pertaining to landcover by urban areas for time periods 1, 2 and 3 are read in.
+If at this stage, if they need to be filtered (eg. if the data contains multiple types of land cover), this can be specified using a boolean flag and completed.
+Geography is set as the index and the series' are concatenated into a dataframe with containing land cover by urban areas for geogrpahies for each sampled time period.

+5. Land consumption rate for each geography is calculated between time periods 1 and 2 and 2 and 3 by (((recent consumption rate - past consumption rate)/past)/ n of years) in a columnwise fashion.
+The results for each geography are stored as series' and concatenated into a dataframe of land consumption rates.

+6. Land cover and land consumption rates for each geography are combined into a comprehsive dataframe of urban-cover required for each sampled time period.

+7. Population growth rate and land consumption rate are concatenated into a dataframe for columnwise calulation of the ratio of land consumption rate to population growth rate by (land consumption rate/ population growth rate) for time periods 1 and 2 and 2 and 3.

+8. A full report is created by concatenating all raw and calculated values for each geography and between sampled time periods.
+The corresponding name of geographies is reintroduced for clarity in reporting.

-6. Built up area per capita is calculated.
+9. The additonal metric of built- up area per capita is calculated for each sampled year by (built-up area / population) for each geography.

-7. Countries are pulled from the area codes, so the indicator can be calcualted by country as well as by individual area within those countired.
-Group by country codes and sum

-8. population groeth rate is calcualted by natural log of present popn - log of old popn / years
+10. To enable reporting on a national level, the first character of each geography code is isolated and assigned to a new column from which groupby.sum() can be used.

 ## Outputs
+Currently available outputs include:

+A full report of population numbers, land cover, population growth rate, land consumption rate, ratio of land consumption to population growth rate and built-up area per captita per small area geography for (and between) each sampled time period.

+A full report of the same metrics as above, for each country.

 ### Considerations
- - wihotut the third time period, this wouldnt work. if you dont have a third data set a null dataset can be put in that wont calcualte and results =but the first time period will be calcualted as normal.
+ - wihotut the third time period, this wouldnt work. if you dont have a third data set a null dataset can be put in that wont calcualte and results but the first time period will be calcualted as normal.
 - shouldn't use division with logs (even thought the UN say to). in log space, division and subtraction are the samebut the subrtraction is safer for undefined values.
 -  the code is unreadbale and could be in more functions.